tyhopp/t-rss-reader/README.md

 # t-rss-reader

-An RSS reader with a serverless backend and clients.
+An RSS reader with a serverless backend and multiple native clients.

 ## Goals